GavAng/wordle_gui/README.md

 1. Install *Tkinter* by running:

-> python -m pip install functools
+> python -m pip install tk

 2. Run *mainWordle.py*
 3. Use your keyboard or the on-screen keyboard to play the game